 Herbs tend not to need as much feed as other plants, but it’s still fine to add some nutrients every few weeks.
 A slow-release organic fertiliser should do the job.
 For a foliar spray that you use on the leaves themselves, it’s a good idea to stick with natural materials – you’re going to be eating those leaves, after all!
 One option is diluted seaweed extract.

 Every couple of weeks is a rough rule of thumb for feeding veggies.
 You could use the same slow-release fertiliser mentioned above, or why not make your own organic feed at home?
 Banana water (or “banana tea”) is an easy one.
 Just soak a couple of banana peels in half a litre of sealed water for a couple of days.
 Throw away the peels, and feed your plants with the water.

 - You’ll likely spend a portion of each day starting at your plants to check on their growth!
 While you’re at it, keep an eye out pests, and also for weeds in the soil, and take appropriate action if you see either.

 - If you don’t have much room at home, or you prefer a “system” that will help you get started more easily with growing, there are options available, from vertical gardening kits to hydroponics.

 - Don’t give up on your first attempt to grow herbs and vegetables!
 Everyone experiences a misfire or two.
 With some subtle tweaks to your method, we’re sure you’ll be on your way to tossing a few home-grown ingredients into your dinner recipe.
 Good luck!

-For more helpful tips, head to our Living in Hong Kong section.
+For more helpful tips on gardening in Hong Kong and more, head to our Living in Hong Kong section.